-In the 80’s my mum got a big Hi Fi system that had about 5 stacks on it.
+In the ’80s my mum got a big Hi-Fi system that had about 5 stacks on it.
 The top stack was a turntable and it allowed her to play all the old records that she had from being young.
-When we had parties people loved looking through her collection of records and having a good dance to some classics.
+When we had parties people loved looking through her vinyl collection and having a good dance to some classics.

 However, there has been a recent surge and vinyl has now become “cool” again.
-Thats probably the main reason you are looking at this article!
-People always say vinyl sounds better as well, as the sound is not compressed.
-Anyway, lets take a look at some of the best ones for 2020 which can play all your old albums and relive the old days.
+That’s probably the main reason you are looking at this article!
+People always say vinyl sounds better as well, as the sound quality is not compressed.
+Anyway, let’s take a look at some of the best ones for 2020 which can play all your old albums and relive the old days.

 Best Hi-fi Systems With Turn Tables

-Teac produce a wide range of record players but this is one of their most popular items.
+Teac produces a wide range of record players but this is one of their most popular items.
 As with most on this list, It has a CD player which supports MP3 and WMA tracks as well as having the turntable on the top.

-There are external speakers which have a 10W output each and have a small bass on the back but don’t expect any massive bass sounds from this one.
+There are external speakers which have a 10W output each and have a small bass on the back but don’t expect any massive bass sounds from this stereo system.

 There is Bluetooth support, which in 2020 is something we definitely want to see.
-This means you can use the system to play back your favourite Spotify songs when you are not using the turntable or CD player.
+This means you can use the music system to playback your favourite Spotify songs when you are not using the turntable or CD player.

 When doing our research we found that people were very impressed with the sound quality of this item and its made them go out and buy some new records to go with their collection of old records.